biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

     - 27688: Arbuscular mycorrhizal fungi on all 150 forest EPs (from Soil Sampling Campain 2011; Illumina MiSeq) - ASV abundances
   - 27690: Arbuscular mycorrhizal fungi on all 150 forest EPs (from Soil Sampling Campain 2014; Illumina MiSeq) - ASV abundances
   - 27692: Arbuscular mycorrhizal fungi on all 150 forest EPs (from Soil Sampling Campain 2017; Illumina MiSeq) - ASV abundances
   - 27686: Arbuscular mycorrhizal fungi on all 300 EPs (from Soil Sampling Campains 2011, 2014 and 2017; Illumina MiSeq) - ASV taxonomic look-up table

-- Protists: Cercozoa are mainly bacterivores (omnivores and eukarivores could be removed from analyses).
+- Protists information.
+Cercozoa are mainly bacterivores (omnivores and eukarivores could be removed from analyses).
 Oomicota are mainly plant parasites, hemibiotrophs (alternate parasites) and saprotrophs (less specialised): this informain is in the Fun_group_fine column.

 ### Clear-cuts in Hainich